chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< figure src="/images/automate/node-information-metadata.png" alt="Node Information & Metadata">}}

+The next section of the page contains two options:

+- Details
+- Run List

+##### Details

-The next section of the page is the details section to view or update the node environment.
+Details section is to view or update the node environment.
 The drop down menu consists of the list of environment created in the chef server.
 You can select any one environment for the selected node.

 To select the environment: